-4. In addition, you may want to search for “Special Order Part” to narrow down the list of items to special order items only
+4. In addition, you may want to keyword search for “Special Order Part” to narrow down the list of items to special order items only.

 5. Place an order with your supplier of choice for each of the items in the list based on the details in the "note" column.
-As you order items, edit each one in turn to record the supplier, cost, note, and advance the status to "ordered."
-You may want to leverage the "bulk edit" feature if you are ordering items in batches.
+As you order items, edit each one to record the supplier, cost, note, and advance the status to "SOP Ordered."

 1. View the inventory detail list

-3. In addition, you may want to search for “Special Order Part” to narrow down the list of items to special order items only
+3. In addition, you may want to keyword search for “Special Order Part” to narrow down the list of items to special order items only.

-4. As you receive items, edit each one in turn to record the supplier, cost, note, and advance the status to "pulled."
-You may want to leverage the "bulk edit" feature if you are receiving multiple special order items in the same batch.
+4. As you receive items, edit each one in turn to record the supplier, cost, note, and advance the status to "Pulled."
+You may want to leverage the "Bulk Edit" feature if you are receiving multiple special order items in the same batch.